synadia-io/orbit.js/nhgc/README.md

 // create an instance of the API using the specified connection details const nhg = newNHG("https://someurl.com", "someapikey");

-// generate an unique KV name
+// generate a unique KV name
 const id = crypto.randomUUID();

 // add a new KV (you can access an existing one with `nhg.kvm.get(id);`)